 - From the section UK Politics

 A letter urging Prime Minister David Cameron to get rid of work assessments for the disabled has been signed by the dean of St Paul's Cathedral.

 The Very Rev Dr David Ison was among campaigners to claim the tests could "cut short" disabled people's lives.

 The letter also called on ministers to address the "shameful offences" of austerity measures.

-The government said the assessments had been improved and could help disabled people get into employment.'Heaviest burden'
+The government said the assessments had been improved and could help disabled people get into employment.